Electronic Component Lists and Schematic Symbols

 An electronic component schematic symbol is a pictorial representation of an electronic component, usually standardized by an international electronics industry body.
 Such standards organizations include:

 Historically, CAD librarians needed to memorize many of these symbols or refer to industry reference literature when creating or cataloging components.
-Today, they are widely available at many reputable websites, along with design footprints and schematics.
+Today, they are widely available on many reputable websites, along with design footprints and schematics.

 Schematic symbols include a wide variety of component types and circuit features.
 Most people who have seen simple electrical diagrams are familiar with symbols for resistors, switches, fuses, and other passives.
-However, electronic component symbols can involve more complex circuit features such as batteries with single or multiple cells, inductors, capacitors, and transformers.
+However, electronic component symbols can involve more complex circuit features, such as batteries with single or multiple cells, inductors, capacitors, and transformers.

 Table of Schematic Symbols

 If there are two symbols present for a given component, the first symbol is the international variant, while the second is the United States variant.
 The symbols shown below follow the IEEE/ANSI specifications, as these are most commonly used in schematic editors in ECAD software.
 However, many designers and some open-source ECAD programs use the IEC symbols or a mix of the IEEE/ANSI symbols.
-Due to the popularity of the IEEE/ANSI symbols in major ECAD platforms, they are listed below for reference.
+Due to the popularity of the IEEE/ANSI symbols in major ECAD platforms, they are listed here for reference.

-Name Symbol
+Name

 AC Power Supply